Which option is the only way to go to Heaven?:

 Q: What Kind Of Church Should I Go To?

-NOTE: Jesus, who was born of a virgin woman, who came in the flesh, who walked the earth about 2,000 or so years ago, who died for our sins by shedding His perfect blood on our behalf, was buried, and then rose again to life, is the ONLY way to heaven.
+NOTE: Jesus, who was born of a virgin woman, who came in the flesh, who walked the earth about 2,000 or so years ago, who died for our sins by shedding His perfect blood on our behalf, who was buried, and then rose again to life, is the ONLY way to heaven.
 And the gospel is what Jesus did for you + Nothing.
 EVERYBODY that's ever been born can be saved from hell (the penalty of sin) if they believe the good news.
 Whether you are "worse" than Hitler or "better" than the world's greatest philanthropist, it makes no difference at all to God.
-ALL have sinned, ALL fall short of the Holiness of God; ALL deserve eternity in hell.
+ALL have sinned, ALL come short of the Holiness of God; ALL deserve eternity in hell.
 ALL can receive his forgiveness by faith alone in the blood He shed for ALL sins: past, present, and future.

 The other good news is that God will give believers an incorruptible body that can't sin after we leave this one.
 While in this body, be sober-minded, scripture-minded, not lofty minded being tossed like the wind by man's philosophies, politics, media, achievements, "swelling words" that seem noble, but are hollow of any saving, edifying or eternal truth, and any various forms of extra-biblical or biblical-interpretive "teaching," "modality," or "feeling;" which is a crafty deception from the devil and demons at work.

 This is where believers go after they die:

 This is where believers will eventually end up:

 This is where unbelievers go after they die: